EOP-OMB/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-supplemental-nutrition-a-8824f439.md

       administrative flexibilities back to normal processes while keeping a focus on payment accuracy.
     Mitigation_Strategy: atp3_1
+  Agency_Needs_Satisfied: Supplemental Nutrition Assistance Program (SNAP) benefits
+    are processed and administered by State agencies, with FNS oversight.
+State policy options, organizational structures, and use of technology vary from State to State.
+    FNS provides oversight and technical assistance to States in measuring and reporting improper payments.
+Because FNS does not provide benefits directly to recipients, the Program must work through its State administering agencies to measure, monitor, and address improper payments and is not positioned to determine or control each State agency's internal controls, human capital, or information systems.
   Confidence_Level: 95% to <100%
+  Corrective_Actions_Proportion: "The Food and Nutrition Service (FNS) Supplemental\
+    \ Nutrition Assistance Program (SNAP) will conduct training to assist State agencies\
+    \ in identifying the specific corrective actions needed to address the root causes\
+    \ of error found in their States.
+FNS will also utilize its payment error report\
+    \ and dashboard tools to provide technical support to State agencies as they implement\
+    \ corrective actions to ensure the root causes being addressed are properly targeted.\
+    \ \n\nIn addition, FNS has contracted for support to help update the Keys to Payment\
+    \ Accuracy, a guidance document for State SNAP administering agencies on key strategies\
+    \ for improving payment accuracy.
+As part of the development of the update, FNS\
+    \ is focused on solutions that incorporate caseload size and administrative characteristics\
+    \ to address variations in SNAP administration across all 53 SNAP State and Territorial\
+    \ agencies. \n\nIn Fiscal Year (FY) 2024, FNS will provide third-party income\
+    \ verification services for all State SNAP agencies.
+Errors related to earned\
+    \ income regularly account for the top three causes of error nationally and within\
+    \ State agencies.
+This is expected to provide States with improved resources to\
+    \ accurately determine income for the SNAP benefit calculation.
+FNS plans to make\
+    \ an official announcement about the vendor(s) awarded the contract in October\
+    \ 2023 and then make the income verification resource available to all States\
+    \ shortly thereafter."
   End_Date: 09/2022
+  Future_Outlook_Has_Baseline: 'No'
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false
   Hide_Improper_Payment_Estimates_Doughnut_Stats: false
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data: true
+  Hide_Overpayments_Within_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Within_Failure_to_Access_Data: true
+  Hide_Overpayments_Within_Inability_to_Access_Data: true
   Hide_Program_Results_Additional_Information: true
   Hide_Program_Results_Corrective_Actions: false
   Hide_Program_Results_Future_Outlook: false